ben-ng/conflux-thesis/conflux--walkthrough.md

 # Walkthrough

-The primary idea behind Conflux is that immutable state trees can be implemented using a distributed log.
+The primary idea behind Conflux is that familiar architectures based on immutable state trees can be implemented on top of a distributed log.
 Application development using immutable state trees is fairly well understood, and with a few minor modifications, the same architecture can be used to build distributed applications.

 A secondary idea is that declarative user interfaces provide an interesting view into distributed systems, and enable new ways of interacting with them.
 These interfaces allow us to create interesting applications that blur the line between clients and servers.